grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/100 End-of-test/150-custom-summary.md

 ## About the `handleSummary()` callback

-After your VU code runs, k6 aggregates your metrics into a JavaScript object.
+After your test runs, k6 aggregates your metrics into a JavaScript object.
 The `handleSummary()` function takes this object as an argument (called `data` in all examples here).

 You can use `handleSummary()` to create a custom summary or return the default summary object.